Lieutenant General Jeth Rey Shows Support to National Guard Logistics Team

-U.S. Army Lt.
-Gen. Jeth B. Rey, right, chief information officer to the Chief of Staff of the Army, speaks with Airmen assigned to the National Guard Logistics Team on a visit to Joint Base-Anacostia Bolling, in Washington D.C., Aug.
+From left, Kenneth C. McNeill, chief information officer, National Guard Bureau, U.S. Army Brig.
+Gen. Leland Blanchard II, commanding general, District of Columbia National Guard, and Lt.
+Gen. Jeth B. Rey, chief information officer to the Chief of Staff of the Army, discuss operations during a visit to Joint Base-Anacostia Bolling, in Washington D.C., Aug.
 29, 2025.
 About 2,300 National Guard members are supporting the D.C.
 Safe and Beautiful mission providing critical support to the D.C.
 Metropolitan Police Department in ensuring the safety of all who live, work and visit the District.
 (U.S. Army National Guard photo by Spc.
 Landon Evans)

 |Date Taken: